Jerry Hughes: Buffalo Bills

 On May 21, 2019, Hughes signed a two-year contract extension with the Bills.

 In the AFC wild card game against the Houston Texans, Hughes sacked quarterback Deshaun Watson 3 times during the 22–19 overtime loss.

 In Week 7 of the 2020 season against the New York Jets, Hughes recorded six tackles, two sacks, a forced fumble, and the game sealing interception late in the fourth quarter during the 18–10 win, earning AFC Defensive Player of the Week.

 In Week 15 against the Denver Broncos, Hughes recovered a fumble forced by teammate Tre'Davious White on Drew Lock and returned it for a 21 yard touchdown during the 48–19 win.

 In the Divisional Round of the playoffs against the Baltimore Ravens, Hughes recorded two sacks on Lamar Jackson during the 17–3 win.

 In the AFC Championship against the Kansas City Chiefs, Hughes recorded one sack on Patrick Mahomes during the 38–24 loss.

 By the 2021 season, Hughes became the longest tenured player on the Bills' roster.
 A free agent after the season, he finished his 9-year tenure with Buffalo having amassed 53 sacks, ranking 4th in team history at the time.

 Houston Texans

-On May 11, 2022, Hughes signed with the Houston Texans.
+On May 11, 2022, Hughes signed with the Texans.
+He started 16 games and led the team with nine sacks.
+He returned in 2023 to record 32 tackles and three sacks in 17 games and two starts.

+On July 9, 2024, Hughes re-signed with the Texans after initially entering free agency.